activist-org/ts-backend-check/docs/source/_static/CONTRIBUTING.rst

 Pull requests
 -------------

 Good pull requests — patches, improvements and new features — are the foundation of our community making ``ts-backend-check``.
 They should remain focused in scope and avoid containing unrelated commits.
-Note that all contributions to this project will be made under `the specified license <LICENSE.txt>`__ and should follow the coding indentation and style standards (contact us if unsure).
+Note that all contributions to this project will be made under `the specified license <https://github.com/activist-org/ts-backend-check/tree/main/LICENSE.txt>`__ and should follow the coding indentation and style standards (contact us if unsure).

 **Please ask first** before embarking on any significant pull request (implementing features, refactoring code, etc), otherwise you risk spending a lot of time working on something that the developers might not want to merge into the project.
 With that being said, major additions are very appreciated!